-The indenture relating to the Notes and the terms of the Notes contain limited protection for holders of the Notes.
+The terms of the Notes contain limited protection for holders of the Notes.

-The indenture (described further in "Description of the Notes" below and "Description of Debt Securities AIG May Offer - The Senior Debt Indenture" in the accompanying prospectus) under which the Notes will be issued and the terms of the Notes offer limited protection to holders of the Notes.
-In particular, the terms of the indenture and the terms of the Notes will not place any restrictions on our or our subsidiaries' ability to:
+The indenture under which the Notes will be issued and the terms of the Notes offer limited protection to holders of the Notes.
+In particular, the terms of the indenture and the Notes will not place any restrictions on our or our subsidiaries' ability to:

-- engage in a change of control transaction; - subject to the covenant discussed under "Description of the Notes Limitation on Liens Covenant," issue secured debt or secure existing unsecured debt; - issue debt securities or otherwise incur additional unsecured indebtedness or other obligations; - purchase or redeem or make any payments in respect of capital stock or other securities ranking junior in right of payment to the Notes; - pay dividends; - sell assets; - enter into transactions with related parties; or - conduct other similar transactions that may adversely affect the holders of the Notes.
+- engage in a change of control transaction; - subject to the covenant discussed under "Description of the Notes Limitation on Liens Covenant," issue secured debt or secure existing unsecured debt; - issue debt securities or otherwise incur additional unsecured indebtedness or other obligations; - purchase or redeem or make any payments in respect of capital stock or other securities ranking junior in right of payment to the Notes; - · sell assets; or - enter into transactions with related parties, including Treasury.

-Furthermore, the terms of the indenture and the terms of the Notes will not protect holders of the Notes in the event that we experience changes (including significant adverse changes) in our financial condition or results of operations, as they will not require that we or our subsidiaries adhere to any financial tests or ratios or specified levels of net worth, revenues, income, cash flow or liquidity.
+Furthermore, the terms of the indenture and the Notes will not protect holders of the Notes in the event that we experience changes (including significant adverse changes) in our financial condition or results of operations, as they will not require that we or our subsidiaries adhere to any financial tests or ratios or specified levels of net worth, revenues, income, cash flow or liquidity.
 In addition, the Notes do not provide for a step-up in interest on, or any other protection against, a decline in our credit ratings.